Does DevOps or Cloud Engineer Need Coding?

 One of the reasons Python is so popular is its simple and easy-to-read syntax.
 This makes it a great choice for beginners who are just starting out with programming.
 Even experienced developers appreciate Python's clean and readable code.

-Python is versatile too.
-It is used in all sorts of different fields, from scripting and web development, to data science and machine learning.
+Python is also versatile.
+It is used in all sorts of different fields, from scripting and web development to data science and machine learning.
 There are a ton of libraries and tools available that can help you tackle just about any task.

 In short, Python is versatile and easy to learn.
 And there are tons of resources available to help you along the way.

-To start your journey as a Python programmer, check out this course from KodeKloud:
+To start your journey as a Python programmer, check out this blog:

 Go

 Go, also known as Golang, is a programming language created by Google in 2009.
-Since then, it has become increasingly popular, particularly in the world of DevOps.
-Many popular DevOps tools such as Docker and Kubernetes are written in Go.
+Since then, it has become increasingly popular, particularly in DevOps.
+Many popular DevOps tools, such as Docker and Kubernetes, are written in Go.

 Here are some of the key features of Go: